Fiserv/exchange/docs/getting-started/getting-started-funding.md

 # Funding

-#### On this section
 This section regards models for funding that require API instructions to be sent.
 This does not cover the managed funding solution, as this does not require api to be sent in order for the funding process to occur and is added as a 'pricing' when boarding the sub-merchants for the system to process the funding automatically.
+However, adjustment instructions and Gross/Net fee billing can occur in addition to standard managed funding.

 ## Instructional Funding